wesley-comput/power-bi/Formação Power BI/Dashboard com Power BI - Visualizando dados/README.md

 * Chart within Power BI
 * Import external visuals
 * Data visualization
-* work with time series
-* Working with maps and latitude and longitude concepts
+* Work with maps and latitude and longitude concepts
 * Build a dashboard with features for navigation between pages
 * Summarizing data
 * Goals and data updates
 * Tables
-* time series
+* Time series
 * Categories and location

 ###### pt-BR